 While spitting up comes with the territory for infants, how much is normal and how much should send warning bells off in your head that something more serious may be going on?

-The wide spread belief that any baby who spits up more than what the individual parent or doctor considers normal, is leading to the rampant misdiagnosis of gastroesophageal reflux disease in the same category as simple reflux.
+The wide spread belief that any baby who spits up more than what the individual parent or doctor considers normal is leading to the rampant misdiagnosis of gastroesophageal reflux disease in the same category as simple reflux.
 One needs medication for relief.
-One doesn’t and it’s up to doctor’s to be able to take time to calm parents concerns.
-However in more and more cases, doctor’s are simply prescribing medications for babies who spit too much so they can alleviate parents fears that that much spit up can’t be normal.
+The other doesn’t, and it’s up to doctors to be able to take time to calm parents' concerns.
+However, in more and more cases, doctors are simply prescribing medications for babies who spit too much so they can alleviate parents fears.
 Rather than deal with frazzled parents who are certain they know better, they send them on their way with a prescription so they don’t have to deal with them.

 If the constant spitting up is causing him to have difficulty gaining weight, this can also be a danger sign as it could lead to serious complications including a failure to thrive.

-Some other reasons for too much spitting up may include breast feeding during a growth spurt your baby is experiencing.
-If he’s taking in more milk than usual, he’ll obviously get fuller quicker and while he may feel he needs more nutrients because of his growth spurt making him hungrier, his stomach may not be able to handle the extra intake and he’ll spit up more.
+Some other reasons for too much spitting up may include breastfeeding during a growth spurt your baby is experiencing.
+If he’s taking in more milk than usual, he’ll obviously get fuller quicker and, while he may feel he needs more nutrients because of his growth spurt making him hungrier, his stomach may not be able to handle the extra intake.
+Because of this, he’ll spit up more.
 This may also happen because he’s taking in more air as well.
 To help your baby digest the higher intake, aim for more frequent short feedings as opposed to long stretches of feedings.